• 1456 words

 SEO tools and resources

-As I mentioned above, if you’re somebody who is a) new to building and maintaining websites and b) you are using WordPress, then I highly recommend that you check out the Yoast SEO plugin.
+If you’re a) new to building and maintaining websites and/or b) you are using WordPress, I highly recommend that you check out the Yoast SEO plugin.
 Here are a few other must-have tools when focusing on SEO and building websites, in general.

 - Raven Tools Site Auditor